Fishing ReportMoon Lake - 10/10/2017 9:27:42 AM

-Not much fishing going on this week at Moon due to the rainy weather.
-Crappie fishing is fair to slow with most fish holding in deeper water.
-Lots of small fish are biting but you have to work for the bigger ones.
-Look for fish to be holding to structure around fishing piers to the north of the Paradise Point ramp or along the eastern shoreline.
+Crappie fishing is fair to slow right now at Moon, and few anglers have been fishing lately.
+Look for most fish holding in deeper, cooler water areas.
+Try fishing around fishing piers to the north of the Paradise Point ramp or along the eastern shoreline.
 Fish are being caught with jigs and minnows in anywhere between 6 and 12 feet of water.
+Some fish may still be holding in shallower areas around the island.

-For bass, the early morning and afternoon bite is usually better than during the hottest parts of the day.
-Try fishing soft plastics or top water lures along the cypress knees or other structure in 2 - 5 feet of water of water.
+Fall fishing is usually good at Moon!
+For bass, try fishing soft plastics or spinnerbaits along the cypress knees or other structure in 2 - 5 feet of water.
 Fishing around the island is a good place to start.
-The wind can be tough at Moon but you can normally find a place to get out of it.
-Lots of fish are in the 2-3 pound range.
+Lots of the bass at Moon are in the 2-3 pound range.
 Remember, the creel limit for bass is 5 fish per day of any size.

 There's no new reports from bream anglers, but bream fishing is usually slow at Moon this time of year.
 Try using crickets around structure in 2 to 5 feet of water.